 When publicly advertised in a Professional Services Bulletin, Illinois Tollway projects will be equated with IDOT prequalification categories.
-Projects with a designation of Level 3 would require an EA.
+Projects with a designation of Level 3 would require an Environmental Evaluation Document (EED).
 Projects with a designation of Level 4 would generally be categorized as EIS.
-Projects designated as Level 2 are generally managed with the ESIS process but could at any time be elevated, therefore they will require IDOT EA prequalification.
+Projects designated as Level 2 are generally managed with the Environmental Studies Inventory Sheet (ESIS) process but could at any time be elevated, therefore they will require IDOT EA pregualification.
 Projects designated as Level 1 can be managed with the ESIS process and are not expected to be elevated.